 To understand how oils high in PUFAs can contribute to skin aging, refer to this article outlining the risks of using PUFAs on your skin.

 It should be noted that camellia oil is also called tsubaki oil or tea seed oil and is often confused with tea tree oil.
 However, camellia oil and tea tree oil are two very different oils with different uses.

-Ideally, choose a camellia oil that is organic, cold-pressed, and packaged in a glass bottle.
+Ideally, you want to choose a camellia oil that is organic, cold-pressed, and packaged in a glass bottle.

-Adding a small amount of vitamin E oil to this recipe helps extend the life of your carrier oils, preventing them from oxidizing or going rancid.
+Adding a small amount of vitamin E oil to this recipe can help extend the life of your carrier oils, preventing them from oxidizing or going rancid.

 Vitamin E is a potent antioxidant and will help soften, moisturize and nourish the skin, as well.

 However, Vitamin E is not a preservative despite some claims.
-But since this cuticle oil doesn’t contain water, you don’t need to worry about adding a preservative.
+But since this cuticle oil recipe doesn’t contain water, you will not need to add a preservative.

 How to make cuticle oil

 Making your own cuticle oil at home is easy.
 For detailed instructions and measurements, please see the recipe card at the bottom of this post.

 - Before making your cuticle oil, clean a glass rollerball bottle or nail polish bottle and allow it to dry.